climateaction-tech/grid-aware-software/when-does-carbon-aware-make-sense.md

 >
 > When... electricity [comes] from existing renewable sources, it displaces the GHG emissions in the near-term, shifting users of renewable sources to fossil fuel sources.
 This is because coal and natural gas often supply electricity generation for each additional unit of electricity demanded in the United States.
 As the amount of renewable sources is held constant, but electricity demand increases, additional fossil power will likely be dispatched.
 This displacement results in no net change or in increases in total global emissions through a process called leakage.”

-We get into these two ways in the sections below.
-In the next section, we discuss [addressing the elephant in the room](elephant-in-room.md) - the net increases in resources demanded by the tech sector even with all this optimisation effort.
-This leads us to present a third way.
+Based on the above, we have 3 proposals for a new approach to carbon-aware computing, to maximise its positive impacts and mitigate its risks, two of which we outline in this section.

-### Way 1: Run compute when demand is low, using curtailed electricity in stable grids
+### Proposal 1: Run compute when demand is low, using curtailed electricity in stable grids

 > #### TL;DR:
 >
-> We propose the refinement to current carbon-aware time-shifting or location-shifting approaches is to **prioritise demand intensity first and carbon intensity second**.
-We need to do this in collaboration with one another and local grid systems.
+> We propose as a refinement to current carbon-aware time-shifting or location-shifting approaches to **prioritise demand intensity first and carbon intensity second**.

+Low demand times are most likely to coincide with times of excess renewable energy, which would otherwise be curtailed, which is to say wasted, to maintain grid stability.
+This is precisely the scenario where time-shifting and location shifting actually translates into emissions reductions from compute.
+Our compute runs on renewable electricity no one else will use, and thus will not generate direct emissions.

+As we explored in [what software engineers need to know about how the grid works](how-the-grid-works.md), targeting low demand times has intrinsic environmental benefits independently of how much of the grid is running on renewables.
+It can play a part in helping the grid avoid ramp-ups/downs and contribute to grid stability, both of which have environmental, social and economic benefits.

-Scheduling compute to run at already predicted low demand times contrasts to the current approach of dynamically time-shifting to periods of high renewables/low carbon intensity, which fluctuates day-to-day and is hard to forecast.
-If we time-shift compute within our own grids based on grid demand in a highly predictable, stable fashion we don’t create unpredictable daily spikes.
+If we schedule our compute based on grid demand in a highly predictable, stable fashion we don’t create unpredictable daily spikes and we maximise the chances of running on otherwise curtailed renewable energy and actually reducing our emissions.

-This sounds simple for routine jobs.
-As a concept perhaps it is.
-But that doesn’t mean it isn’t a valuable contribution.

-And for compute that’s more spontaneous?
-There’s some good demand-focused tweaks available here too.

-Our beneficial impact can be even greater if running compute can play a part in helping the grid to avoid ramp-ups/downs.
-Going up or down can inflate carbon emissions, as we explored in [what software engineers need to know about how the grid works](how-the-grid-works.md).
-Ramping down also typically involves curtailing electricity, which is essentially wasting electricity.
-Getting compute to make use of that, regardless of the carbon intensity at the time, is an approach worth working on.

-We think an alternative version of location-shifting, that factors in demand, could also be helpful.
+**_How is this different from the current prevailing approach of targetting low carbon-intensity times in the grid?_**

+As an example, an area with strong solar infrastructure might have a greener energy mix on sunnier, hotter periods of the day.
+That is also when people might be at work, so you would have both, a greener mix, and medium demand.
+At this tinme, the solar energy will be fully utilised, and there will be no exceess/curtailment.
+A carbon intensity API might suggest 11 am is a good time to run your compute, but it will not reduce emissions at all.
+It might make no difference, or, if the electricity demand from compute jobs is large enough at 11 am in response to that API, the likelihood of requiring additional fossil fuels is much greater, meaning you are adding emissions.

+Furthermore, because renewable energy supply, unlike electricity demand, is so unpredictable, timing a lot of compute to trigger when grid carbon intensity is low will add unpredictability to the grid, risking instability, hugely increasing the chances of perverse effects, environmental, social and economic.

+Which is to say there is no obvious scenario where targeting low demand times is not positive for the environment, but there are many scenarios where targetting grid carbon intensity will be ineffective or harmful.

+**_A demand-first approach is not incompatible with current carbon aware approaches and tooling._**

+Once we have prioritied low demand times, we can still use existing APIs or data sources to target low carbon-intensity triggers.

+In this scenario our compute jobs would never run at 11 am, even if grid carbon intensity is low, because we would know the chances of curtailment are remote.
+But they might run at 4 am on a windy storm, and not at 5 am when the winds have calmed, maximising even more the likelihood of running on otherwise curtailed energy and reducing our emissions.

+These approaches are not incompatible.
 What if we first looked for grids that currently have low demand AND then sought those with a period of naturally high renewable electricity production?
-This contrasts to the current carbon-aware location-shifting approach that just looks at electricity carbon intensity.

-In our proposed way we might look for places with low demand, let’s say between 2am and 4am, with high winds in a grid that does a solid job of harnessing wind energy.
-If that grid were unable to make use of all that wind and had to curtail it, our compute could use it for something productive.
+**_Warning Labels Remain_**

 The above has merit when happening at a relatively small scale.
 But if everyone does this at the same time?
 Then we *still* have the problem of creating demand spikes, one our core worries about the current approaches.

-### A long-term vision
+Whether just time shifting or also location-shfting, at scale, this low-demand-first approach is dramatically safer than the current one, but it still carries risks which must be assessed and mitigated.

+**_A call for innovation_**

-So, let’s take the approach even further and imagine a long-term goal.
-Let’s make it standard that our compute jobs, and more specifically the data centres running these jobs, interface with grids and become part of the solution rather than the problem.
+Thinking about the challenges of large scale demand and carbon aware computing carries risks, but also opportunities.
+The current stage is experimental, fragmented and dispersed.
+But there is room to take the approach even further and imagine a long-term goal.
+Let’s make it standard that our compute jobs, and their underlying infrastructure, interface with grids in a systemic way and become part of the solution rather than the problem.
 These ideas fall into the realm of **demand management**, which we touch on in [what software engineers need to know about how the grid works](how-the-grid-works.md).

-By interacting with grid management systems, ideally in an automated, collaborative, and democratic way, we could identify times that assist with managing the grid, rather than placing additional burdens on it.
-Democratic here is key as well.
+There are many experiments ongoing in this area, some at significant scale, but we need a more holistic vision at the policy, business, technical, operational and infrastructural level of what is possible, what is necessary, and what it should look like.
+By interacting with grid management systems, ideally in an automated, collaborative, and democratic way, we could harness the synergies between the demand management challenges of scaling up renewable electricity, and reducing the emissions from compute.

+Democratic here is key, as we all have a stake, are and and will be impacted by these interactions.
 This can’t just be the realm of the Big Tech players.
-We all need a chance to participate through open source standards and protocols.
-By doing so, we can actually prevent fossil fuels from being used, further reducing net emissions – a win/win across the board.
+We all need a chance to participate through open source standards, protocols and public engagement and participation.

 We explore these ideas further in [addressing the elephant in the room](elephant-in-room.md).

-### Way 2: Run compute on additive renewable energy
+### Proposal 2: Run compute on additive renewable energy

 > #### TL;DR:
 >